doocs/leetcode/solution/0000-0099/0058.Length of Last Word/README_EN.md

 ## Solutions

-**Solution 1: Reverse traversal + two pointers**
+**Solution 1: Reverse Traversal + Two Pointers**

-We start traversing from the end of the string $s$, finding the last character of the last word, which is not a space, and the subscript is $i$.
-Then continue to traverse forward to find the first space character, which is the character before the first character of the last word, and mark it as $j$.
+We start traversing from the end of the string $s$, find the first character that is not a space, which is the last character of the last word, and mark the index as $i$.
+Then continue to traverse forward, find the first character that is a space, which is the character before the first character of the last word, and mark it as $j$.
 Then the length of the last word is $i - j$.

-Time complexity $O(n)$, where $n$ is the length of the string $s$.
-Space complexity $O(1)$.
+The time complexity is $O(n)$, where $n$ is the length of the string $s$.
+The space complexity is $O(1)$.

 <!-- tabs:start -->